Home| Search

 Photo of Joseph C. Grasmick

-Mr. Grasmick has been a practicing lawyer, exclusively in immigration, for over 20 years.
-He is a founding member of American Immigration Lawyers Association-Upstate NY Chapter.
+Mr. Grasmick has been a practicing lawyer, exclusively in immigration, for 30 years.
+He is a founding member of American Immigration Lawyers Association, Upstate NY Chapter.
 Admitted to practice in both NY and Florida, Martindale-Hubbel gives him an "AV" rating.

 To Top Return to the top of this page